urban-bot/urban-bot-starter-typescript/README.md

 ![](https://i.ibb.co/QfQ1SwT/ts.png)
 # Urban Bot Starter

 Develop chatbots with zero configuration using typescript.
+If you want to use javascript use [js starter](https://github.com/urban-bot/urban-bot-starter-javascript).

 ## Launch
 ```shell